piotr-machura/website/src/personal-server.md

 docker container will exit once no processes are running in the foreground.

 ### Configuring the web server
-Configuration files for the nginx web server will be automatically sourced from `./config/nginx`.
-To host the static content stored in
-`./data/nginx/default` on the website root create a basic configuration file in `./config/nginx/default.conf`.
+To host the static content stored in `./data/nginx/default` on the website root create a basic configuration file in `./config/nginx/default.conf`.
 ```nginx
 server {
     listen       80;